 TechWomen empowers women for leadership in STEM fields and in their societies

-Out of more than nearly 4,000 applicants, 100 women from Africa, Central and South Asia and the Middle East have been selected to come to the United States to participate in TechWomen, a five-week program that empowers and connects emerging women leaders to create positive impact in their fields and their societies.
-TechWomen, launched in 2011 by the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA), is managed by the Institute of International Education (IIE).
+SAN FRANCISCO, September 8, 2016—Adobe, LinkedIn and Google are among more than 30 leading tech companies in the Bay Area and Silicon Valley that are hosting emerging women tech leaders from 19 countries for an intensive program of mentoring and professional networking this month.
+Out of more than 2,300 applicants, 90 extraordinary women—the top 4%—from Africa, Central Asia and the Middle East have been selected to come to the United States to participate in TechWomen, a five-week program that empowers women for leadership in their fields and their societies.
+TechWomen, launched in 2011 by the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA), is managed by the Institute of International Education (IIE) in San Francisco.

 These inspiring women include:

-Media are invited to attend TechWomen events by advance RSVP.
-Contact Stacey Chapple for details on time and location, and to schedule interviews with program participants.
-These include:
+Note to Editors: Media are invited to attend TechWomen events by advance RSVP.
+Contact Shana Childs and Joanne Liou for details on time and location, and to schedule interviews with program participants.

 Participants will showcase the culture of their home countries to TechWomen mentors and partners.
 This event is a robust reflection of the program’s diversity.